chaseruskin/legoHDL/docs/src/tutorials/ref_blocks_comparator.md

 - edit the template and use placeholders for generic run-time values within files
 - use entities from outside the current block
 - find information such as units defined for a particular block with `info`
-- create a label to be searched for during export and dumped into the blueprint
+- create a label to search for particular supportive files during export and added into the blueprint